Optimizing tree decompositions in MSO: Dealternation

 In the sequel, we will need the following simple result about relation between the maximal factorizations of a set and of its complement.
 Its proof is a part of the proof of the Dealternation Lemma, and can be found in Section~\ref{sec:factorizations-appendix} (see Lemma~\ref{lem:complement-full-bound} there).

-\begin{lemma} Suppose $(U,W)$ is a partition of the node set of a rooted forest $F$, and let $k$ be the number of factors in the maximal factorization of $W$.
-Then the maximal factorization of $U$ has at most $k+1$ forest factors and at most $2k-1$ context factors. \end{lemma}
+\begin{lem} Suppose $(U,W)$ is a partition of the node set of a rooted forest $F$, and let $k$ be the number of factors in the maximal factorization of $W$.
+Then the maximal factorization of $U$ has at most $k+1$ forest factors and at most $2k-1$ context factors. \end{lem}

-\paragraph*{Separation forests.} The general definition of a tree decomposition is flexible and allows for multiple combinatorial adjustments.
-Here, we will rely on a normalized form that we call {\em{separation forests}}, which are essentially tree decompositions where all the margins have size exactly~$1$.
-The definition of treewidth via separation forests resembles the definition of pathwidth via the so-called {\em{vertex separation number}}~\cite{Kinnersley92}.
+\paragraph*{Elimination forests.} The general definition of a tree decomposition is flexible and allows for multiple combinatorial adjustments.
+Here, we will rely on a normalized form that we call {\em{elimination forests}}, which are essentially tree decompositions where all the margins have size exactly~$1$.
+The definition of treewidth via elimination forests resembles the definition of pathwidth via the so-called {\em{vertex separation number}}~\cite{Kinnersley92}.

-\begin{definition} Suppose $G$ is a graph.
-A {\em{separation forest}} of $G$ is a rooted forest $F$ on the same vertex set as $G$ such that $G$ is contained in the ancestor-descendant closure of $F$; that is, whenever $uv$ is an edge of $G$, then $u$ is an ancestor of $v$ in $F$ or vice versa. \end{definition}
+\begin{defi} Suppose $G$ is a graph.
+An {\em{elimination forest}} of $G$ is a rooted forest $F$ on the same vertex set as $G$ such that $G$ is contained in the ancestor-descendant closure of $F$; that is, whenever $uv$ is an edge of $G$, then $u$ is an ancestor of $v$ in $F$ or vice versa. \end{defi}

-Separation forests are used to define the graph parameter {\em{treedepth}}, which is equal to the minimum depth of a separation forest of a graph.
+Elimination forests are used to define the graph parameter {\em{treedepth}}, which is equal to the minimum depth of an elimination forest of a graph.
 To define treewidth, we need to take a different measure than just the depth, as explained next.

-Suppose $F$ is a separation forest of $G$.
+Suppose $F$ is an elimination forest of $G$.
 Endow $F$ with the following bag function $\bag(\cdot)$.
 For any vertex $u$ of $G$, assign to $u$ the bag $\bag(u)$ consisting of $u$ and all the ancestors of $u$ in $F$ that have a neighbor among the descendants of $u$ in $F$.
 The following claim follows by verifying the definition of a tree decomposition; we leave the easy proof to the reader.